RPullia/SpringJourney/e8-spring-Transactional/README.md

 annotation, even if an exception occur at runtime,the book will be added to the db, and this is something that should be avoided.

-At this point, after executing the main class, we will see the runtime exception.
-Also, if we try to refresh the table on the db, we will se a message like "There are pending changes, please rollback or commit first.".
-The pending operation in this case is our addBook.

 Looking at the exception in console, you will also notice that many of them refers to Spring AOP, that's because
 @Transactional is nothing more that a sort of Aspect we have seen in the previous exercise.